supasuma/react-teaching/src/pages/3-react-state-lesson.md

 ```

 To fix this use a second form of `setState()` that accepts a function rather than an object.
 Previous state is the
-first argument and the props at the time the update is applied the second.
+first argument, and the props at the time the update is applied, the second.
 <br/>

 ```jsx